elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 - You have [pre-requisites](getting-started.md) installed.
 - Your environment variables, in particular `CK8S_CONFIG_PATH` is set, and `CLUSTER` set to either `sc` or `wc`.
-- Your config folder is available.
+- Your configuration folder is available.
 - `compliantkubernetes-apps` and `compliantkubernetes-kubespray` is available.

 !!!important